jacomyal/sigma.js/packages/website/docs/advanced/renderers.md

 ## Core programs

-Sigma.js comes with a set of predefined programs:
+Sigma.js comes with a set of predefined programs, all exported from `"sigma/rendering"`:

 ### For edges

-- **`edge.line`**: This is the most efficient method, rendering edges using the `gl.LINES` method.
+- **`EdgeLineProgram`**: This is the most efficient method, rendering edges using the `gl.LINES` method.
 However, it always draws edges as 1px thick lines, regardless of zoom levels.

-- **`edge.rectangle`**: This is the default edge renderer.
+- **`EdgeRectangleProgram`**: This is the default edge renderer.
 It portrays edges as thick rectangles connecting node pairs, with each rectangle being represented by two triangles.

-- **`edge.arrow`**: This is a composite renderer that uses `edge.clamped` (for drawing the arrow body) and `edge.arrowHead` (for drawing the arrow head).
+- **`EdgeArrowProgram`**: This is a composite renderer that uses `EdgeClampedProgram` (for drawing the arrow body) and `EdgeArrowHeadProgram` (for drawing the arrow head).

+> **_NOTE:_** The three programs `EdgeArrowProgram`, `EdgeClampedProgram` and `EdgeArrowHeadProgram` each also exist as a factory, to allow generating a program with custom arrow head width and length (relatively to the edge thicknesses).
+The factory are called `createEdgeArrowProgram`, `createEdgeClampedProgram` and `createEdgeArrowHeadProgram`.

 ### For nodes

-- **`node.point`**: This method displays nodes as squares using the `gl.POINTS` method.
+- **`NodePointProgram`**: This method displays nodes as squares using the `gl.POINTS` method.
 A circle is then "carved" into this square in the fragment shader.
 It's highly efficient in terms of both RAM and execution speed.
 However, due to the limitations of the `gl.POINTS` method, nodes can't be drawn with a radius exceeding 100px.

-- **`node.circle`**: This method displays nodes as squares, represented by two triangles (similar to `edge.rectangle`).
+- **`NodeCircleProgram`**: This method displays nodes as squares, represented by two triangles (similar to `EdgeRectangleProgram`).
 A circle is then "carved" into this square in the fragment shader.

 For a deeper understanding and practical examples, developers are encouraged to explore the existing sigma.js sources and examples.
 This hands-on approach will provide a clearer picture of how to effectively use and customize renderers in sigma.js.